QC20/EMG-LED-BUZZER-FEATURE/README.md

 ## Future Directions
 In future experiments, I plan to invest in a higher quality EMG sensor to achieve greater precision and accuracy in muscle flexion detection.
 By collaborating with experts in the field, I aim to refine the design, address the identified challenges, and explore new possibilities for muscle-controlled interaction.

-Your feedback and contributions to this project are greatly appreciated as we collectively strive to push the boundaries of human-computer interaction.
+Your feedback and contributions to this project are greatly appreciated as we collectively strive to push the boundaries of human-computer interaction

 ![Screenshot](EMG.gif)